Charles A. Nelson III: Emotion Project

 The Emotion Project is a large, longitudinal study that explores how the nature and neural architecture of emotion processing develops from infancy to early childhood.
 807 typically-developing infants participated in the study at either 5, 7, or 12 months of age.
-The data collected over the course of this study helped Nelson and his team assess how young children's differing perceptions of emotions could predict future childhood behaviors.
+The data collected over the course of this study helped Nelson and his collaborator, Dr. Michelle Bosquet, assess how young children's differing perceptions of emotions could predict future childhood behaviors, particularly internalizing disorders.

-Infant Screening Project (ISP)
+Infant Sibling Project and Infant Screening Project

-Despite tremendous advances being made in human understanding of autism spectrum disorder (ASD), the average age of diagnosis of an ASD in the United States is >3 years of age, although in some cases a reliable diagnosis can be made as young as 18 months.
-The goal of the Infant Screening Project is to find signs that suggest risk for this disorder between infants with an older sibling with an autism spectrum disorder, typically developing infants, and those displaying developmental concern based on early differences detected on a screening tool.
+Despite tremendous advances being made in human understanding of autism spectrum disorder (ASD), the average age of diagnosis of an ASD in the United States is ~4 years of age, although in some cases a reliable diagnosis can be made as young as 18 months.
+The goal of the Infant Sibling and Infant Screening Projects is to find signs that suggest risk for this disorder between infants with an older sibling with an autism spectrum disorder, typically developing infants, and those displaying developmental concern based on early differences detected on a screening tool.